Steve Stenger

-Steven Stenger is an American attorney and a former Democratic politician.
+Steven Stenger is an American former attorney and former Democratic politician.
 He served as County Executive of St. Louis County, Missouri from January 2015 to April 2019.
 He resigned his position in April 2019 after being federally indicted on honest services bribery and mail fraud charges.

 Early life and education

 Steve Stenger was born in the St. Louis Hills neighborhood located in southwest St. Louis, but was brought up in Affton, Missouri.
 His father was a union telephone lineman with Southwestern Bell.
 Steve Stenger graduated from Bishop DuBourg High School and briefly toured as a singer with two local bands, The Stand and The Painted Faces.
 Stenger then went to University of Missouri–St. Louis and majored in accounting.
 After that, he became a certified public accountant (CPA) and went to law school at St. Louis University.
 After law school, he got a job as a lawyer and CPA at Ernst & Young.